 - You own nothing in spirit, even though you may actually own things physically, and you are not afraid therefore to give and share, thus ensuring that you’ll leave an immortal part of yourself behind despite not being able to take any of it with you.

-When you live this way, every success becomes icing on the cake, every chimichanga a bonus, every blow—er, blow pop a moment to savor.
-And you don’t cling to these moments because Death has already taken them.
+From within this mindset every success becomes icing on the cake, every chimichanga a bonus moment to savor.
+And you don’t cling to these moments because Death has already taken them anyway.

 This year I see my movie topping the box office.
 I see sales of my comics rising.
 I see armies of geeks dressed as me at comic cons.
 But I don’t see you actually being like me in the deepest possible ways.
 (Will the real Wade Wilson please stand up, please stand up?)

 The key to me as a character—since I am in the unique position of realizing my false existence as a fictitious invention—is that I am an embodiment of the Joker/Trickster/Fool archetype.
 Understanding the fickle, unpredictable tides of fortune and ruin I laugh at both.
 Both are ephemeral, both mean nothing to me.
 I am immune to the non-stop battery of insults that existence throws my way.
 I am here to simply enjoy the demented but also wonderful carnival ride that is life, without dependence on any outcome, and to maybe help out a few of you yahoos along the way.